craigdanj/django-blog/README.md

 # django-blog
-A demo blog built with Django.
+A simple minimalistic blog built with Django.

 - [ ] Conditionally render the read more link